 See the Related Post: I Don’t Want to Talk About It: Coping With Grief Without Saying a Word

 Learning more about grief can be helpful in a few ways.
 First, some people are more cognitive in their grief coping than emotional.
 They’re more hands-on and analytical when it comes to dealing with painful experiences.
 These types of grievers may find their comfort in understanding different grief concepts and thinking about how their grief fits within it all.
 Though this may not look like “typical grief” and many people mistake it for not grieving – it most certainly is a normal and okay way to connect with your grief.

 Another good reason to learn about grief is to get an accurate picture of the grief and its grand scope.
-Sometimes people believe they aren’t grieving enough because they don’t know about the wide range of what is “normal” in grief.
+Sometimes people believe they aren’t grieving enough because they don’t realize the wide range of what is “normal” in grief.
 Perhaps you are grieving, but it just looks different than you expected.
-I can’t tell you how many people email us after reading one of our articles to tell us about their “a-ha!” moment when they finally realized that YES they are normal!

 4. Find ways to connect with your loved one: